Chios: Ottoman period: economic prosperity and the Great Destruction

-In the April of 1566, the island of Chios was captured by the Ottoman Empire after the surrender to Piyale Pasha.
+In April 1566, the island of Chios was captured by the Ottoman Empire after the surrender to Piyale Pasha.
 Subsequently, the Genoans were sent to the capital and after some time upon the request of the French ambassador they were allowed to return with a firman.

 During Ottoman rule, the government and tax gathering again remained in the hands of Greeks and the Turkish garrison was small and inconspicuous.

 As well as the Latin and Turkish influx, documents record a small Jewish population from at least 1049 AD.
 The original Greek (Romaniote) Jews, thought to have been brought over by the Romans, were later joined by Sephardic Jews welcomed by the Ottomans during the Iberian expulsions of the late 15th century.

 The mainstay of the island's famous wealth was the mastic crop.
 Chios was able to make a substantial contribution to the imperial treasury while at the same time maintaining only a light level of taxation.
 The Ottoman government regarded it as one of the most valuable provinces of the Empire.

 When the Greek War of Independence broke out, the island's leaders were reluctant to join the revolutionaries, fearing the loss of their security and prosperity.
 However, in March 1822, several hundred armed Greeks from the neighbouring island of Samos landed in Chios.
 They proclaimed the revolution and launched attacks against the Turks, at which point islanders decided to join the struggle.